richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 # Contents #

-Manuscript	?
-Title Page	?
 Contents	?
 Foreword	?
 Chapter One - The Science	?
+Intro	?
 Microbes everywhere!	?
 In the air	?
 Underground	?
 A crash course in microbiology	?
 A crash course in botany	?
+What are they doing?	?
+Studying the Human Microbiome	?
 Chapter Two - The Technology	?
+Studying the Microbiome	?
 The old way: culturing	?
 16s rRNA	?
 Gene sequencing	?